Al Jarreau: Career

 In 2010, Jarreau was a guest on a Eumir Deodato album, with the song "Double Face" written by Jarreau, Deodato, and Nicolosi.
 The song was produced by the Italian company Nicolosi Productions.
 On February 16, 2012, Jarreau was invited to the Italian Festival di Sanremo to sing with the group Matia Bazar.

 Personal life

 Jarreau was married twice.
 Jarreau and Phyllis Hall were married from 1964 until their divorce in 1968.
 Jarreau married his second wife Susan Elaine Player in 1977.
 Jarreau and Player had a son, Ryan Jarreau.

 Ryan and Susan Jarreau appear as background vocalists on Tomorrow Today.
 Susan provided photography for several of Jarreau's albums, including Glow, All Fly Home, This Time, and Breakin' Away.
 She is the subject of "Susan's Song", track no. 3 on We Got By.

-Illness and death

-It was reported in July 2010 that Jarreau was critically ill at a hospital in France, after performing in Barcelonnette, and was being treated for respiratory problems and cardiac arrhythmias.
-He was conscious, in a stable condition and in the cardiology unit of La Timone hospital in Marseille, the Marseille Hospital Authority said, and he remained there for about a week for tests.

-In June 2012, Jarreau was diagnosed with pneumonia, which caused him to cancel several concerts in France.
-He made a full recovery and continued to tour extensively for the next five years until February 2017.

-In February 2017, after being hospitalized for exhaustion in Los Angeles, Jarreau canceled his remaining 2017 tour dates.
-On that date, the Montreux Jazz Academy, part of the Montreux Jazz Festival in Switzerland, announced that Jarreau would not return as a mentor to ten young artists, as he had done in 2015.
+Death

-Jarreau died of respiratory failure, at the age of 76 on February 12, just two days after announcing his retirement, and one month before his 77th birthday.
+Jarreau died of respiratory failure, at the age of 76 on February 12, 2017 just two days after announcing his retirement.
 He is interred in Forest Lawn Memorial Park in the Hollywood Hills.
-His headstone features lyrics from his song "Mornin'": "Like any man / I can reach out my hand / And touch the face of God."
+His headstone features lyrics from his song "Mornin: "Like any man / I can reach out my hand / And touch the face of God."